-Top tip - We strongly recommend students contact universities and colleges prior to application, to discuss their individual circumstances, and find out what support is available.
-If there is any change to their status, they need to update their university or college immediately.
-For more information, visit www.ucas. com/undergraduate-individual-needs.
+We strongly recommend students contact universities and colleges prior to application, to discuss their individual circumstances, and find out what support is available.
+If their circumstances change after they have applied, they should contact their university or college immediately.
+For more information, visit www.ucas.com/ undergraduate-individual-needs.